Three Faculty/Staff Members Honored as Educators of the YearRead More

 May students submit a paper more than once for review?

-Each paper may be submitted no more than twice for feedback online.
+Each paper may be submitted twice for feedback online.

 Will the paper be reviewed the same day the paper is received by the Tutoring Center?

-Students should send papers to the Tutoring Center three days before the paper is due.
+No. Students should send papers to the Tutoring Center two full days before the paper is due.
+Tutors review papers only during their scheduled work hours and never on weekends.
 While efforts will be made to return a paper to the student before the day it has to be turned in to the instructor, same day or even next day return of the paper cannot be guaranteed.
-Tutors review papers only during their scheduled work hours and never on weekends.

 How do students submit papers online?